oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 node index.js
 ```

-YOu should see in the terminal output that the Markeplace now has a datatoken balance of 100 and Alice has a balance of 0.
+You should see in the terminal output that the Markeplace now has a datatoken balance of 100 and Alice has a balance of 0.

-## 12. Marketplace posts asset for sale
+## 10. Marketplace posts asset for sale

 Now, you're the marketplace :)